L0RDR0B/L0RDR0B.github.io/_posts/2025-01-10-hammer-to-fall.markdown

 [The full project can be found on the GitHub Repository][github].

-[We do have an itch.io page for the Jam's submission, however this only redirects to the GitHub download and is not available to play directly on itch.][itch].
+[We do have an itch.io page for the Jam's submission, however this only redirects to the GitHub download and is not available to play directly on itch][itch].

 Hammer To Fall is a short single-player Virtual Reality game created as part of the annual iGGi Game Jam, hosted by the EPSRC CDT for Intelligent Games & Game Intelligence (iGGi).